Sunak says no new money for cost-of-living plans demanded by prime minister

 “The government must address the crippling costs of childcare so families get the support they need and can afford to return to work.”

-AA head of roads policy Jack Couzens told The Independent that Mr Shapps might find less regular MOT tests are not popular with drivers, after a poll for the motoring organisation found significant support for the one-year interval.
+Jack Couzens, head of roads policy at the AA, told The Independent that Mr Shapps’s idea for less-frequent MOT tests might not prove popular with drivers, after a poll for the motoring organisation found significant support for the existing one-year interval.

-With the price of an MOT fee capped at £54.85, and some providers offering them substantially cheaper, drivers are unlikely to feel a significant financial boost from the proposal, he pointed out.
+With the price of an MOT test capped at £54.85, and some providers offering them for substantially less, drivers are unlikely to feel a significant financial boost from the proposal, he pointed out.

 And he said: “In our poll, people supported yearly MOTs on the basis that it ensures that people keep their cars safe to use on the roads.

-“I think people would rather feel relief at the petrol pumps than being helped with other costs of motoring.
+I think people would rather feel relief at the petrol pumps than be helped with other costs of motoring.

 “Waiting longer to MOT your car runs the risk that problems that would have been picked up have another 12 months to get worse, and potentially lead to higher costs at the next test or difficulties when out on the road.”

-Following their cabinet room clash, Mr Kwarteng took a pop at Mr Rees-Mogg on Twitter, posting a chart showing that new solar and wind power are now four times cheaper than gas generation in the UK.
+Following their cabinet-room clash, Mr Kwarteng took a pop at Mr Rees-Mogg on Twitter, posting a chart showing that new solar and wind power are now four times cheaper than gas generation in the UK.

 “The more cheap, clean power we generate at home, the less exposed we’ll be to expensive gas prices,” he said.